Ghooosstt/docker-IdentityIQ/README.md

 # Docker-IdentityIQ
 Deploy an IdentityIQ instance using Docker.

-This project use docker-compose to deploy an MySQL container and an Apache Tomcat container.
+This project use docker-compose to deploy a MySQL container and an Apache Tomcat container.

 ## Requirements